← Back to Today's Slate

 ScoreBadgeMeaning

-> 65High danger — very hittable, strong bet candidate
+> 65High fat pitch — very hittable, strong bet candidate

 40–65Moderate — worth watching, context dependent